Welcome to Simply Joyful

 Phonics:

 We've used lots of curriculum for our pre-readers.
 We've used quite a mix.
 Every child will learn to read at their own pace.
 Sometimes you just have to switch things up and try different things.
-Just keep reading TO your child and encourage them along the way!
+Just keep reading to your child and encourage them along the way!
 Some catch on fast–some take their time.

 Sing, Spell, Read, & Write Level One